Mel Bampton

 Melissa "Mel" Bampton is an Australian radio announcer, best known for her work on the Triple J network.

-She began at the station in 2000 as producer of the Drive show – with Costa Zouliou, Myf Warhurst, Nicole Fossati and Charlie Pickering at various times.
-In mid-2002, Fossati left the station, and Bampton took her place as co-host.
+She began at the station in 2000 as a presenter before taking on the role of producer of the Drive show – with Costa Zouliou, Myf Warhurst, Nicole Fossati and Charlie Pickering at various times.
+In mid-2002, Fossati left the station, and Bampton took her place as co-host alongside Pickering.

 Career

-In 2004 the station's programming underwent major changes, and Bampton started hosting her own music show Mel in the Mornings.
-The show replaced the previous Morning Show, which was heavily current affairs and talkback, with a more music oriented show, including interviews and live performances.
-Mel was the creator of the Like a Version segment of bands playing cover songs, which has spawned nine CDs and continues on the triple j breakfast program to this day.
+In 2004 the station's programming underwent changes, and Bampton started hosting her own music show Mel in the Mornings.
+The show replaced the previous Morning Show, which was current affairs and talkback, with a more music-oriented show, including interviews and live performances.
+Bampton was the creator of the Like a Version segment of bands playing cover songs, which has led to nine CDs and is still on the triple j breakfast program.

-On 26 January 2007, Mel finished her role as a triple j presenter.
-In late 2007 Mel presented and produced the 2nd Producer Series for triple j, which featured: Steve Albini (Nirvana, PJ Harvey, Joanna Newsom), Michael Beinhorn (Hole, Marlilyn Manson, The Bronx), Trina Shoemaker (Queens of the Stoneage, Something For Kate), Jim Abbiss (Arctic Monkeys, Kasabian), Tony Cohen (Nick Cave, Beasts of Bourbon), Squeak E Clean (Yeah Yeah Yeahs, Ben Lee), Ewan Pearson (The Rapture), Dave Catching (Rancho De La Luna – The Desert Sessions) Tim Whitten (Architecture in Helsinki, The Panics) and John Agnello (Dinosaur Jr, Sonic Youth, The Living End).
+On 26 January 2007, Bampton ended her role as a triple j presenter.
+In late 2007 Bampton presented and produced the second Producer Series for triple j.

 In 2008, Bampton produced and presented The Album Series for triple j which took a look at four outstanding Australian Albums, by artists: Sarah Blasko, The Living End, Hoodoo Gurus and Regurgitator.
 The Album Series featured on triple j in late 2008.

 Bampton produced and presented the third season of The Producer Series, which aired on Triple J in 2009.
-The third series featured Alan Moulder (Nine Inch Nails, The Killers, Wolfmother), Scott Horscroft (The Panics, Sleepy Jackson), Dave Fridmann (Flaming Lips, Mercury Rev, Sleater Kinney), Harry Vanda (AC/DC, British India, The Angels), Philippe Zdar (Cassius, Phoenix, Cut Copy) and Diplo (MIA, Santigold, Major Lazer).
-A print version of The Producer Series is set for release through HarperCollins in 2015.

-Bampton was the Music & Books Editor for 'alternative mainstream' women's magazine yen between 2008 and 2012, and is also the Director of a Byron Bay-based media company that works with Soundwave Festival, and musical artists Ash Grunwald and Dune Rats.
+Bampton was the music and books editor for 'alternative mainstream' women's magazine yen between 2008 and 2012, and was also the Director of a Byron Bay-based media company that worked with Soundwave Festival, and musical artists Ash Grunwald and Dune Rats.

+In 2025 Bampton returned to the ABC, backfilling across the network before accepting a role as presenter of Saturday Breakfast for 612 ABC Brisbane.

 Personal life

-Bampton is married, and has three children – Jaspa, Tiger and Obi – the youngest being born in 2012.
+Bampton is married, and has three children.

-Bampton is also a full-time Yoga Therapist and teacher, studying and instructing under her married name 'Lissie Turner' at The Yoga Shack.
-She was trained by Dr Natesan Chanderasekaran MD and Lance Schuler.
-Bampton has been practicing yoga since 1995.